 The half note and eighth note at the start of the second measure are incorrectly merged because the automatic merge cannot successfully complete the merge when three or more notes line up in the same note column, and in this case the merged note head is incorrect.
-To allow the merge to select the correct note head a $\ the merge applied to the note that should not be merged.
-Here, <math>\ the merge applied to move the top g out of the column, and <math>\ the merge applied a the merge applied to the note that should not be merged.
-Here, <math>\ the merge applied to move the top g out of the column, and <math>\ the merge applied a the merge applied applied a the merge applied to the note that should not be merged.
-Here, <math>\ the merge applied to move the top g out of the column, and the merge applied a$ c''8 d e d c d c4 '''
+To allow the merge to select the correct note head a $\ t = \ g$ out of the note that should not be merged.
+Here, $\ t = \ g$ out of the column, and $\ g$ out of the column of the colu c''8 d e d c d c4 '''